joshmarinacci/filament-gui/tutorial.md

 july - april // [33, 1, 21, 56]
 ```

-doing math with who lists is also great for working with vectors.
+doing math with lists is also great for working with vectors.

 ```javascript
 let V1 = [0,0,5]